gmondok/compute_weather_5d_sd_ea/README.md

 # Chainlink OpenWeather 5D Standard Deviation Compute Adapter

 This Chainlink External Adapter calculates if the current day's average temperature is > 1/2 standard deviation away from the average temperatures of the last four days, for a given lat/lon.
+Returns a simple true/false.
+It is hardcoded to five days of data since this is the max for the free tier of OpenWeather.

 You'll need an API key from the [OpenWeather API](https://home.openweathermap.org/api_keys).
 NOTE: It takes ~10 minutes for the key to register with the platform.